DMoest/fastApi/README.md

 # FastAPI application backend

-This is a FastAPI application backend that serves as a backend for a simple web application.
+This is a FastAPI application that serves as a backend for a simple web application.
 The application is a simple CRUD application that allows users to create, read, update, and delete items.